scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 Hex a target in range you can see.
-Make a spellcasting roll vs the targets Willpower.
+Make a spellcasting roll against the targets Willpower.
 On success they gain Hex for 10 minutes, or Hex 2 on crit.

 Add a proficiency die for every level above 1st.